zZPeterFoxZz/zZPeterFoxZz/README.md

 - 💞️ I’m looking to collaborate on software development and security organizations
 - 📫 How to reach me?
 Get me in toch via e-mail: Foxpeterrodriguez09@gmail.com
 - 😄 Pronouns: ...
 "F"
 - ⚡ Fun fact: ...
-Started studying programbfor a video game's character that was a super hacker
+Started studying program for a video game's character that was a super hacker

 <!---
 zZPeterFoxZz/zZPeterFoxZz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.